nevzatcirak/react-oidc-client/README.md

 # @nevzatcirak/react-oidc-client

-> **@nevzatcirak/react-oidc-client** package is a convenience wrapper around the `oidc-client` library to make it available in React by using hooks and context api.
+> **@nevzatcirak/react-oidc-client** package is a convenience wrapper around the `oidc-client-ts` library to make it available in React by using hooks and context api.

-> [**oidc-client**](https://github.com/IdentityModel/oidc-client-js/wiki) is a JavaScript library intended to run in browsers.
+> [**oidc-client-ts**](https://github.com/authts/oidc-client-ts#readme) is a JavaScript library intended to run in browsers.
 It provides protocol support for OIDC and OAuth2, as well as management functions for user sessions and access tokens management.

 ### Usage
 There are 3 components and 1 hook that you can use.
 They are ***`ComposedAuthProvider`*** , ***`AuthenticationProvider`*** , ***`SecureApp`*** and ***`useAuthentication`*** .